RayHightower/RayHightower.com/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 This image shows the checkbox mentioned in the quote.
 It's inside of the lower red rectangle.

-{% imgcap /images/rvm-ubuntu-run-command_as_login-shell.jpg RVM: Run command as login shell. %}
+{% include image.html img="/images/rvm-ubuntu-run-command_as_login-shell.jpg" caption="RVM: Run command as login shell." %}

 Details are in the RVM support article [Integrating RVM with gnome-terminal](http://rvm.io/integration/gnome-terminal).